jdreeser/bifrost/README.md

 ### `-Quick`, `-q`

 Removes the trailing ribbon when showing output.
-This
+This command can also be used entirely by itself to display all known repositories and their current branches.

 ### `-Scan`